0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 This is a **Mythic society** prior to the mastery of language.
 Mythic society was a directly lived experience, created by their own direct actions, one in which all individuals directly participated--_by necessity_.
 The hegemonic temporality associated with this age was **Cyclical time**.
-Cyclical time shaped their understanding of time as they confronted naturally cyclical conditions, repeated along every moment of their nomadic journey with the seasons and according to the migratory patterns of wild game and local flora.
+Cyclical time shaped peoples understanding of time as they encountered naturally cyclical conditions, repeated along every moment of their nomadic journey with the seasons and according to the migratory patterns of wild game and local flora.
 The spatial modality of this period is characterized by territories that were undifferentiated and therefore uniform—that is to say, hunter-gatherers didn't stay in a single territory long enough to shape their environment.
 This age applied to human societies until the invention of agriculture, animal husbandry, and the emergence of subsistence farming.

 The **Age of Cyclical Nature** is characterized as a time that is proto-historical.
-When agriculture began, communities invested labor into the land, imbuing it with content.
+When agriculture began, communities invested labor into the land,
+<span className="note"><small>The Clearing (die Lichtung) is Heidegger's concept of the open space where Dasein creates themselves.</small>clearing</span>[^heidegger1]
+it for planting and imbuing it with content.
 This attached the community to space, and therefore enclosed the community within cultivated property—one surrounded by a differentiated region of uncultivated lands.
 This was a shift from the nomadic seasonal cycle, returning people to undifferentiated but similar places and a familiar set of gestures in time
 (planting, harvesting, etc) that were attached to a single place.
-Agrarian society, therefore generated the spatial modality of "differentiated property" and "undifferentiated lands".
+Agrarian society generated the spatial modality of "differentiated property" and "undifferentiated lands".
 The transition from the pastoral nomadism of the Age of Gods & Men to settled agriculture marked the end of an idle and unattached freedom, and the beginning of labor.
 The Agrarian society and agricultural mode of production is governed by the rhythm of the seasons,